Famous/framework/README.md

 (Note: The reason you need to type in a username during the setup process is just an initial gesture toward an integration between Famous Framework and Famous Hub.
 Currently, during the scaffold process, it's only used to generate a namespaced folder structure for your project.)

-### A note about Windows support
+### Windows support

-The Famous Framework local development tools and CLI install process were initially created for Mac OSX systems.
-We're making compatibility with other operating systems a top priority, coming soon.
+Installation is not currently working on Windows.
+Fixing this is a top priority and the progress is being tracked in the following GitHub Issue: https://github.com/Famous/framework/issues/17

 - - - -